Cisc0-gif/NetCrackPi/README.md

 # NetCrackPi

-The Network-Cracking-Pi is essentially a collective download candidate to turn your raspberry pi into a Network Cracker (for educational purposes of course).
+This Repo is a collective download candidate to turn your raspberry pi into a Network Exploitation Utility (for educational purposes of course).
+Features of the NetCrackPi include wardriving, WEP, WPA, WPA2 cracking, packet sniffing, ARP spoofing, MiTM attacks, NIDS, WPS Pixie-Dust Attacks, AP Spoofing, and Networking Auditing.
-With NetCrackPi users don't have break the bank for a PenTesting laptop and instead use the  35$ Raspberry Pi as their Network Cracking hidden weapon.

 ## Features